Microsoft succession speculation focuses on internal candidates

 Sherlund said it was unclear who the board would turn to, saying he viewed Bates and Nadella as capable, but "more likely to take direction from Microsoft's board rather than redirect the board and take the company in a different direction as we prefer."

-If the company does opt to go with an outsider, candidates could include Facebook Inc Chief Operator Officer Sheryl Sandberg, VMware Inc CEO Pat Gelsinger and Pivotal CEO Paul Maritz, Ives said.
+If the company does opt to go with an outsider, candidates could include Facebook Inc (FB.O) Chief Operator Officer Sheryl Sandberg, VMware Inc (VMW.N) CEO Pat Gelsinger and Pivotal CEO Paul Maritz, Ives said.

 Sherlund agreed that Microsoft could still look at a "dark horse" outsider but noted that some tech sector candidates, including Maritz, may have already declined to take the job.